cardillan/mindcode/doc/syntax/SYSTEM-LIBRARY.markdown

 ## `formatNumber(n)`

 Formats the number passed in as a parameter into the text buffer, using comma as thousands separator.
-Fractional parts of the number to be printed is ignored.
+Fractional part of the number to be printed is ignored.

 To use the function, a placeholder must be inserted into the text buffer prior to the call of this function.
 The placeholder must be `{2}` or higher, placeholders `{0}` and `{1}` are reserved.